-"Everyone has a connection with Hoffa and the unions," said 47-year-old George Newton, of Oakland County's Rochester.
+"Everyone has a connection with Hoffa and the unions," said 47-year-old George Newtown, of Oakland County's Rochester.
 "I was in high school when he got abducted, and my grandfather was in the union."

-To Newton, it would be exciting if Hoffa's remains are finally found, but he doubts that ever will happen.
+To Newtown, it would be exciting if Hoffa's remains are finally found, but he doubts that ever will happen.

-"I just think it's a tightly held secret," Newton said.
+"I just think it's a tightly held secret," he said.
 "I do want closure, first for Hoffa's family and, I think, in a way for Michigan."

 The barn is gone, but FBI agents pored over the field Tuesday for a second day.
-Forensic anthropologists from Michigan State University were bought in to help, along with state police dogs, which were led through the high grass in hopes that their sensitive noses might sniff out a clue trampled over by time and boots.
+Forensic anthropologists from Michigan State University were bought in Tuesday to help.
+Michigan State Police dogs were led through the high grass and weeds in the hopes that their sensitive noses might sniff out a clue trampled over by time and boots.

 Zerilli, now 85, was in prison for organized crime when Hoffa disappeared.
 But he told New York TV station WNBC in January that he was informed about Hoffa's whereabouts after his release.
 His attorney, David Chasnick, said Zerilli is "intimately involved" with people who know where the body is buried.

 Zerilli's mob connections give his story more credibility than tips that spawned past searches, according to Keith Corbett, a former federal prosecutor.